-- The transfer of credits for clinical training is permissible only when done in the UAE or in exceptional circumstances, upon review and approval of a waiver to this requirement by the CAA. - The graduation projects and thesis are not subject to transfer. - Requires that transfer students meet all of the admission requirements of the receiving institution and program, and does not allow, under any circumstances, transfer students to be admitted under the provisions stipulated for conditional admission; - A transcript indicating the courses studied at the previous institution is required and it should be certified by MOH. - The equivalency certificate is required if the degree has been obtained outside UAE. - A fee AED 500 will be charged for the evaluation of courses to be transferred.
-The fee will be refunded if the student is admitted only.
+- The transfer of credits for clinical training is permissible only when done in the UAE or exceptional circumstances, upon review and approval of a waiver to this requirement by the CAA. - The graduation projects and thesis are not subject to transfer. - A transcript indicating the courses studied at the previous institution is required and it should be certified by MOE, Transfer credit hours will be reported on the AU Transcript only when the Office of Admissions and Registration receives the authenticity certificate of the transcript from the sending institution of the student. - The equivalency certificate is required if the degree has been obtained outside UAE. - A fee of AED 500 will be charged for the evaluation of courses to be transferred.
+The fee will be refunded if the student is admitted only